HaxeCheckstyle/docs/haxe-checkstyle/codesimilarity.md

 Comments and whitespace have no influence to detecting similar or identical code fragments.

 `CodeSimilarity` will only look at `function`, `if`, `for`, `switch`, `while`, `do/while`, `try` and `{` as starting points for similar or identical code.

-Current version of check will not look at individiual lines outside or surrounding keywords / tokens of that list.
+Current version of check will not look at individiual lines outside of or surrounding keywords / tokens of that list.
 So there might be code fragments that `CodeSimilarity` will not mark as similar or identical, even though they might preceed or follow a section of code that was found to be similar.